Skip to content

 Public computer or Wi-Fi Local public library Ask about computers, Wi-Fi, printing, scanning, and hotspot loans.
 Some services need a library card, appointment, or small printing fee.

 Lower phone or internet bill Lifeline Ask if your household qualifies and which companies serve your address.
-Only one Lifeline benefit is allowed per household.
+Only one Lifeline discount is allowed per household.

 Online benefits help CommonHelp or local DSS Ask how to apply, upload proof, renew, or report changes.
 You may still need documents before a final decision.